cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ### 7. Encoding of the Transaction Envelope

-We define "transaction envelope" as all data in a transaction that is not in the `TxBody`.
+We define "transaction envelope" as all data in a transaction that is not in the `TxBody.Messages` field.
 Transaction envelope includes fee, signer infos and memo, but don't include `Msg`s. `//` denotes comments and are not shown on the Ledger device.

 ```
 Chain ID: <string>